WebAssembly/component-model/design/mvp/Explainer.md

 ```
 Imports and exports both have a *name* (`externnamelit`) and a list of
 *attributes* (`attribute*`).
 Imports always include a type (`externtype`).
-Exports always refer to a preceding definition (`sortidx`) whose type is used by
+Exports always refer to a preceding definition (`externidx`) whose type is used
-default as the type of the export.
+by default as the type of the export.
 However, this "inferred" type can be
 overridden with an optional type ascription (`externtype`) which must be
 compatible with the exported definition's type.